Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 ## 4. Business insights

 We focused not only on the accuracy rate, but also on the reproducibility, stability and processing time.
-Our feature extracting precess takes about 30min.
-And our ensemble model takes 10min and the baseline model takes 30min.
-As we can see, if you want to only use RGB features and ensemble model, it takes you only 40min in total.
+The feature extracting process takes about 30min, the ensemble model takes 10min and the test process takes about 10s.
+As we can see, if you want to only use RGB features and ensemble model, it takes you only 40min to train the model and 10s to use the model.
+Hence if we launch our model as a product, we could take update it on a daily basis which would take about 1 hour thus improving accuracy greatly.